Writer. Researcher. Teacher. Musician.

 As Twin Cities’ first release since their first full length record, the Everything Must Go EP expands on the band’s melodically driven indie rock sound.
 Blending contemplative, playful, and embarrassingly punny lyrics, the new EP confronts listeners with questions about knowing themselves and how they connect with the world.

-Ryan Stoldt is a Ph.D. candidate in Mass Communication at the University of Iowa.
+Ryan Stoldt is an assistant professor at Drake University.
 His work has appeared in Social Media + Society, The Journal of Media Ethics, and Flow.